 Date: November 15, 2022

-To: From: Laila Lynx, CFO Henri Jay, EVP
+To: Laila Lynx, CFO From: Henri Jay, EVP

 Laila,

-- , you would be interested in hearing about the accelerated underwriting product i into at SLIC.
-It's amazing how much information is out there about each of us
+FYI - thought you would be interested in hearing about the accelerated underwriting product we are looking into at SLIC.
+It's amazing how much information is out there about each of us.

 Henri

-From: To: William Xu, SVP Henri Jay, EVP
+From: William Xu, SVP То: Henri Jay, EVP

 Date: November 15, 2022

 Henri,

-product line-u health and wit hassle of invas about adding an Accelerated Underwriting (AUW) term product to our term p.
-AUW appeals to many potential clients by making it easier for folks in good the strong credit to obtain term life insurance, without having to go through the live UW techniques or the delays in receiving doctor statements and medical a very popular product in the industry right now.
+I was thinking about adding an Accelerated Underwriting (AUW) term product to our term product line-up.
+AUW appeals to many potential clients by making it easier for folks in good health and with strong credit to obtain term life insurance, without having to go through the hassle of invasive UW techniques or the delays in receiving doctor statements and medical tests.
+AUW is a very popular product in the industry right now.

-needed (for ex ge our simplified issue (SI) underwriting infrastructure and obtain the data cample, credit scores, driving record, and so on) to determine if the AUW policy or if a fully underwritten (FUW) application is required, or if the application jected.
+We can leverage our simplified issue (SI) underwriting infrastructure and obtain the data needed (for example, credit scores, driving record, and so on) to determine if the AUW policy can be issued, or if a fully underwritten (FUW) application is required, or if the application needs to be rejected.

-death benefit nderwriting system to be robust, and as such, do not expect to have to limit the requested.
-However, to be safe, we may want to find a reinsurance partner to ess of our desired retention level.
+I expect our underwriting system to be robust, and as such, do not expect to have to limit the death benefit requested.
+However, to be safe, we may want to find a reinsurance partner to cover the excess of our desired retention level.

 I'd appreciate your thoughts on this approach.

-Sincerely,

 William